Glossary

 Consignment Auction

-Consignment Auction is a sale method where a motorcycle owner places their vehicle with an auction house to sell on their behalf, with the auction house taking a commission from the final sale price rather than buying the motorcycle outright.
+Consignment Auction is a sale method where a motorcycle owner places their vehicle with an auction house to sell on their behalf, with the auctioneer taking a commission from the final sale price rather than purchasing the motorcycle outright.

 D